AlwaysNur/dotfiles/README.md

 My silly little dots.

-First of all I want to thank [Catppuccin](https://catppuccin.com) for the color scheme I use it for pritty much everything!
+First of all I want to thank [Catppuccin](https://catppuccin.com) for the color scheme I use it for pretty much everything!

 | APP       | WHERE                              | THANKS TO                                       |
 |-----------|------------------------------------|-------------------------------------------------|